 |Display||Head-mounted display, mixed reality||2D assistance screen placed on the side||2D assistance screen placed on the side|

 |Field of application||Interior||Exterior, interior||Exterior, interior|

-Smart glasses, which are not suitable for industry
+Smart glasses that are not suitable for industry

 With the rapid expansion of digitization in the industrial sector, the range of smart technology is growing at the same time.
-This also applies to smart glasses: In addition to the three models presented, there are a large number of other smart glasses.
-Apple is also said to be developing a pair of smart glasses.
-But not all of them are suitable as smart glasses for industry.
+This also applies to smart glasses, but many models are not suitable as smart glasses for industry.

-The smart glasses by Google, for example the current model Google Glass Enterprise Edition 2, is particularly light with a weight of just 80 grams and can therefore be worn comfortably over a longer period of time.
+Google’s smart glasses like the Google Glass Enterprise Edition 2 weigh only 80 grams, which makes them particularly light and therefore comfortable to wear for longer periods of time.
 However, it is not designed for more extreme weather conditions, contact with water, dust or dirt – in other words, for outdoor use or “rough” indoor use.
 Google stopped selling the Google Glass Enterprise in March 2023.
 However, the company seems to already be working on the prototype of a new smart glasses model.

-Among the better-known smart glasses are models from Oculus, such as the Quest 2, which are classified as VR glasses, i.e., they provide complete immersion in a virtual world.
+Among the better-known smart glasses are models from Oculus, such as the Meta Quest 2.
+These are classified as VR glasses, i.e., they provide complete immersion in a virtual world.
 In the context of maintenance, repair and service, an extension of reality and thus the use of augmented reality or mixed reality is recommended.
 VR glasses such as the Oculus Quest 2 or the HTC Vive are therefore primarily found in the gaming sector.

 Smart glasses for industry and Remote Maintenance for more efficient workflows

 Remote maintenance in combination with smart glasses is the next step towards Industry 4.0.
 It ensures shorter production downtimes, lower costs and a better CO2 balance, as time-consuming travel can be avoided.
 Especially in these challenging times, more and more companies attend to the digitization of their workflows.